Our Story

 About Sarah

 After taking a semester of ceramics in college, it took nearly a decade before Sarah found her way back to the wheel.
-She instantly fell back in love with clay and its inate abillity to make you feel like a child again, carefree and full of possibilities.
+Once she enrolled in a low-pressure, evening ceramics class, she instantly fell back in love with clay and its innate ability to make you feel like a child again, carefree and full of possibilities.

-Sarah bought her own wheel, saved up for a small kiln, emptied out her cluttered basement to make way for a make-shift studio, and eventually opened our current shop and studio space in the historic Sellwood neighborhood of Portland, Oregon.
+Sarah bought her own used wheel, a small kiln, and emptied out her cluttered basement to make way for a make-shift studio.
+After roughtly two years working sporadically from home she eventually opened our current shop and studio space in the historic Sellwood neighborhood of Portland, Oregon.

 About Notary